revk/NOTSCO/CorrelationID.md

 # Recommended usage of correlationID

-Whilst the current API specification simply says that the `source.correlationID` is used simply to *support then sender's messaging process*, and simply *should* be *sufficiently* unique to match a request to a response, the actual usage needs to be clarified.
+Whilst the current API specification simply says that the `source.correlationID` is used simply to *support the sender's messaging process*, and simply *should* be *sufficiently* unique to match a request to a response, the actual usage needs to be clarified.

 There are three main uses for the `correlationID`.